Reciprocating Self and Other – lessons from autism by Dawn-joy Leong

 Mansfield College, Oxford, United Kingdom.

-(This paper has now been published in the ebook, “Experiencing Otherness: Multidisciplinary Perspectives“.
-Full draft paper may be downloaded from this link.)
+(This paper was first published in the ebook, “Experiencing Otherness: Multidisciplinary Perspectives”.)

 Culture is the agglomeration of values, customs, and communication systems identifying groups of people, where demarcations can be geographic, economic, intellectual, or even neurological predisposition.
 In this paper, I shall discuss Autism Spectrum Condition as a mental culture, and investigate Self-Other identities from the perspective of a researcher-artist with Asperger’s Syndrome.
 Autism is widely portrayed by the general media as stereotypes exhibiting bizarre behaviour.
 Why is autism considered an aberrant existence?
 In reality, autistic individuals grapple daily with the complexities of Self and Other.
 Assimilation and communication is very much based on the autistic individual’s ability to grasp and ‘perform’ alien systems and realities.
 How much should we conform to the cultural tenets of Other at the expense of Self for the purpose of convivial integration, and how much to attend to Self for the sake of intrinsic preservation and need?